sebanalysis/sebbeck.com/_posts/2023-12-22-can-we-power-the-world-with-solar-panels.md

+# Can We Power The World With Solar Panels?

 How many times have you heard the claim that "we can power the world with solar photovoltaic (PV) power".
 I will now subject it to a bounding engineering analysis, purely in terms of land area.
 It is a trivial calculation to calculate how much land area of solar farm is required to supply the equivalent electrical energy averaged over the year.
 For each country, you simply find out how much energy it uses.
 Then you find out how much electricity solar power produces per unit land area in that country.
 In this process, an number of assumptions are required.

 ![](/assets/Pasted%20image%2020231223144204.png)